 Make sure all CTA buttons or forms are mobile-friendly

 If someone clicks your ad on a mobile device and wants to convert, you must be sure the form or conversion button works flawlessly.
 A difficult user experience for a potential customer will likely kill a conversion opportunity.
 Run tests on a variety of mobile devices and internet browsers.
 If something isn't working or looking right, work to fix it as quickly as possible.
-You can also test your site for mobile friendliness using Google's aptly-named resource.
+You can also test your site for mobile usability using Google's aptly-named resource.

 Test the speed of your landing page, and make sure it loads fast!